Beyoncé and Jay-Z Slay Date Night at the 2018 Pre-Grammy Gala

 As for her rapper hubby, Jay-Z wore a suit by Musike Frére along with a classic bowtie.

-However, they weren't the only celebrities to attend the big event.
-Chrissy Teigen and John Legend, Camila Cabello, Hailee Steinfeld, Jennifer Hudson and Cardi B attended the big bash, as well.
+The Pre-Grammy Gala and Grammy Salute to Industry Icons event was presented by Clive Davis and The Recording Academy.
+However, Jay-Z and Beyonce weren't the only ones to attend the big bash.
+Chrissy Teigen and John Legend, Camila Cabello, Hailee Steinfeld, Jennifer Hudson and Cardi B were there, as well..

 Beyonce.com